Sarah Wayne Callies

 Sarah Wayne Callies (born June 1, 1977) is an American actress.
-She is known for starring as Sara Tancredi in Fox's Prison Break and as Lori Grimes in AMC's The Walking Dead.
+She is known for starring as Sara Tancredi in Fox's Prison Break, Lori Grimes in AMC's The Walking Dead, and more recently, as Birdie Nicolletti in ABC's The Company You Keep.
 She has also starred as Katie Bowman in USA Network's Colony and Robin Perry in NBC's Council of Dads and has had film roles in Whisper (2007), Black Gold (2011), and The Show (2017).

 Early life and education

-Callies was born in La Grange, Illinois, the daughter of Valerie Wayne and David E. Callies, respectively English and Law professors at the University of Hawaii, Manoa.
+Her parents Valerie Wayne and David Callies were both professors at the University of Hawaiʻi at Mānoa.

-At age one, Callies moved to Honolulu, Hawaii with her family.
+Callies moved to Honolulu, Hawaii with her family when she was one year old.
 Throughout her youth, she expressed an interest in acting through participating in various school plays at the independent Punahou School.
 After graduating from high school, Callies entered Dartmouth College where she obtained a Bachelor of Arts degree in drama in 1999, with a minor in women's studies and a senior fellowship in Indigenous theology.
 In conjunction with her studies, Callies remained involved in theatre.
 She continued her education at the National Theatre Conservatory, where she obtained a Master of Fine Arts degree in 2002.

 Career

 Callies moved to New York in 2003 and then quickly landed her first television role as Kate O'Malley, a recurring part on the short-lived CBS show Queens Supreme.
-Her first starring role was as Detective Jane Porter on The WB's Tarzan.